derto42/codeart/README.md

     python codeart.py
     ```

-2. When prompted, define the box size (1-200), with 200 being a more dense configuration (more boxes).
+2. When prompted, enter the number of brightness levels and press Enter.

-3. Enter the number of brightness levels and press Enter.
+3. Define the box size (1-200), with 200 being a more dense configuration (more boxes).
+70 is the default

 4. Select a video by clicking the "Select video" button.

 5. Choose icons for each brightness level by clicking the buttons labeled 1, 2, 3, 4, etc.